Panta07/csv-to-db/README.md

 Monitor Data Distribution: Keep an eye on how data is distributed across partitions.
 You may need to periodically adjust the partitioning scheme.
 Test Thoroughly: Before implementing partitioning, carry out thorough testing to confirm that it provides the desired benefits without introducing new problems.
 In modern distributed databases, such as NoSQL databases (e.g., Cassandra, MongoDB), data partitioning is a fundamental aspect of their architecture, enabling them to distribute data across multiple nodes in a cluster efficiently.
 In these systems, the partitioning scheme is typically managed automatically, although the administrator can usually configure certain aspects of the partitioning behavior

+Orchestration and choreography are two architectural approaches used to coordinate interactions between services, particularly in a microservices architecture.
+Here's a breakdown of the differences between them:

+# Orchestration:

+Centralized Control: In orchestration, there is a central orchestrator (often an orchestration engine or a service) that controls the interactions between different services.
+It dictates the workflow and manages the business process.
+Defined Workflow: The orchestrator is responsible for determining the sequence of tasks and the decision-making process.
+It knows the whole process end-to-end and instructs each service when and how to act.
+Visibility: The central orchestrator oversees the entire process, which allows easy tracking and monitoring of the workflow.
+Communication: Services communicate directly with the orchestrator, which then communicates the next steps or commands to other services.
+Coupling: Orchestration can lead to tighter coupling between services and the orchestrator, potentially impacting the agility and scalability of the system.
+Example: Business Process Model and Notation (BPMN) and Enterprise Service Bus (ESB) are examples where orchestration is commonly applied.

+# Choreography:

+Decentralized Control: Choreography involves each service knowing when to execute its operations and with which other services to interact.
+There is no central point dictating the process flows.
+Event-Driven: Services perform their tasks independently and communicate through events.
+Each service subscribes to and publishes events, reacting as they occur.
+Autonomy: Each service in a choreographed system knows its role in the workflow and operates autonomously, deciding on its actions based on the events it observes.
+Visibility: Choreography can make it more difficult to see the overall picture since there is no single point tracking the process.
+Communication: Services in a choreographed system often communicate through a message broker or event bus.
+Coupling: There's looser coupling between services since they don't depend on a central orchestrator, which can enhance resilience and flexibility.
+Example: Publish/Subscribe (Pub/Sub) messaging and event sourcing are examples of where choreography is typically applied.
+In summary, orchestration is about central command and control by an orchestrator service, whereas choreography is about decentralized coordination between services through events.
+Each approach has its own set of trade-offs, and the choice between them depends on the specific requirements and context of your application.